 "I wasn't traveling with anyone.
 No, wait.
 There was a warlock, but he wasn't my companion.
 He attacked the demon camp in the scrap field; I used his ruckus to get in unseen.
 I was supposed to blow up this thing, you see, only it turned out to be a teleporter.
 Something came through it before I could finish."

 "You're lucky then.
-They won't get to you until they've finished with the warlock, and that'll be a few days."
+They won't get to you until they've finished with the warlock, and that might be a few days."

 Laina was silent for a moment.
 Then she sighed, and said in a voice that trembled despite her attempts to keep it steady, "I am in deep shit."